 Sticking with a job and no longer loving it or finding joy in it.
 I believe this is they way of life be it jobs, friendships, goals, etc. If it no longer gives you joy then move on.
 We get one life and one of the biggest goals should be living it with joy.

 17. Do you consider yourself good at networking?

 I do not and that is a weakness.
-I have been making a bigger attempt to reach out to complimentary businesses, interact more on social media and have registered for a Senior Photography Retreat in January.
+I have been making a bigger attempt to reach out to complimentary businesses, interact more on social media and have registered for a Senior Photography Retreat with Seniorologie in May.
 Super excited for that opportunity.